-Away from the mode crossing point, the $n=2$ and $n=3$ infinite-grating eigenmodes have $x$-profiles of almost pure opposite parities by construction, in virtue of the $\pi$-phase accumulations over both grating sections at the mode-crossing point as per Eqs.~(\ref{kd=mpi}), (\ref{kd}).
-Namely, at large detunings, the $x$-profiles of the $n=2$ and $n=3$ infinite-grating eigenmodes are even and odd, respectively, on each uniform segment of the grating relative to the center of this segment.
+Away from the mode-crossing point, the $n=2$ and $n=3$ infinite-grating eigenmodes have $x$-profiles of almost pure opposite parities in virtue of the $\pi$-phase accumulations over both grating sections as per Eqs.~(\ref{kd=mpi}), (\ref{kd}).
+Namely, at large negative detunings, the $x$-profiles of the $n=2$ and $n=3$ infinite-grating eigenmodes are even and odd, respectively, on each uniform segment of the grating relative to the center of this segment.
 However, due to the degeneracy of those two eigenmodes at the mode-crossing point, this parity symmetry gets inevitably broken.
-It happens only very close to the degenerate point, namely, when the coupling $c_2^0$ of the $n=2$ infinite-grating eigenmode with the zeroth Fourier harmonic drops below the couplings $c_2^p, p \neq 0$, with the other Fourier harmonics (see Fig. \ref{Fig:F+c_n^p}).
+It happens very close to the point of degeneracy, within a narrow resonance region $\Delta \omega \sim \Omega = wck_x$, which is determined by the dimensionless spectral width parameter $w$ in Eq.~(\ref{v}) and scales proportionally to the in-plane wavenumber $k_x$, and can be described by the self-similar variable $\Delta \omega /(ck_x)$ as per Eq.~(\ref{tildec_0^n vs kx}) (see Fig.~\ref{Fig:c_0^nDip1}).